Abdullanz/MERN-Application-Web-Server-Template/README.md

 Following this top-down approach, an application modernization strategy must be implemented to include features like supporting cost optimazation, and performance improvement...

-Mircoservices, Conway's law, Data Management
+keywords: Mircoservices, Conway's law, Data Management

 The application is going to be stright-forward, it will include RESTful Routing capabilities with CRUD operations that works for a certain product.
 Also, the application will be connected to the API Gateway service that has Lambdas connected to it for additional feature.
 It will then deployed on an EC2 as a web server, with an ALB, Autoscaling capabilities, and try to implement the best practices on it for training purposes in the future.